 We work with more than ten local agencies six days a week, giving students a variety of ways to be involved.
 Students also have the opportunity to join international service trips to El Salvador and Haiti.
 There are special programs held throughout the year to raise awareness and address issues of hunger, poverty, and serving those less fortunate.
 Finally, many clubs and organizations have philanthropy and service as part of their mission.

 Yes, all students complete at least ten (10) hours of community service as part of their University Life class.

 What counseling services are available on campus?

-If a parent is concerned and believes that a student might benefit from counseling, he/she should encourage the student to call schedule an appointment.
-If the student is not yet willing to call the office, the parent may call and ask to speak to one of the staff psychologists for guidance on how to manage the situation.
+If a parent is concerned and believes that a student might benefit from counseling, he/she should encourage the student to call to schedule an appointment.
+If the student is not yet willing to call the office, the parent may call and ask to speak to one of the staff psychologists for guidance on how to manage the situation

 Are services for students with disabilities handled differently in college than in high school?